AndreadisStel/Image_Histogram/README.md

-# Image_Histogram
+# Histogram Equalization and Matching Toolkit

-This project implements histogram modification techniques for grayscale images, including histogram equalization and histogram matching.
-Three modes are supported: **greedy**, **non-greedy**, and **post-disturbance**.
+This repository provides a Python implementation of several histogram-based image enhancement techniques for grayscale images.
+It includes histogram equalization, histogram matching, and multiple transformation modes: **greedy**, **non-greedy**, and **post-disturbance**.
+The toolkit is designed for experimentation and research in image processing.

 ---